 What to include in your STEM cover letter

-Cover letters are another important element of how you get into STEM.
+Cover letters are another important element of STEM job applications.
 This is a formal letter introducing yourself and explaining your reasons for applying to the specific STEM job at this company.
-Your cover letter should be rewritten for each application and sent to the hiring team alongside your CV, to target your application toward each job.
+Your cover letter should be rewritten for each application and sent to the hiring team alongside your CV, to target your application towards each job.

 STEM cover letter checklist

-- Describe what motivates you toward a career in STEM
+• Describe what motivates you towards a career in STEM

-- You can also use a cover letter to explain any gaps in your CV; you can find out how to effectively explain this in our gap year in STEM article
+• You can also use a cover letter to explain any gaps in your CV

 Mastering your STEM interview